-(Introduction)
+(Decline)

-Group Task - PLC - Product that has gone through the product life cycle : BlackBerry, Nokia cell phones, Tamagotchi virtual pet toy, Polaroid instant cameras - create a timeline of the product's life cycle, including the different stages such as introduction, growth, maturity, and decline.
+Group Task - PLC - Product that has gone through the product life cycle: BlackBerry, Nokia cell phones, Tamagotchi virtual pet toy, Polaroid instant cameras - create a timeline of the product's life cycle, including the different stages such as introduction, growth, maturity, and decline.
 Research and include any relevant events or changes in the market that affected the product's life cycle. - discuss any challenges or successes the product faced during each stage. - each group to brainstorm ways that their assigned product could be/or not revitalized or extended in the decline stage.
 You should consider factors such as changing consumer preferences, new technologies, and emerging markets.
-Document Classification: Restricted

-Undergraduate Diploma in Business Administration Document Classification: Restricted Why is a product development plan important?
+Why is a product development plan important?
 It aligns the team.
 Having everyone on the same page from the get-go ensures that team members can have autonomy and move quickly toward the same end product.
 It creates checkpoints.
 Your plan should have a meeting cadence and goals to reach at each stage.
 This allows the team to come together periodically to stay on track.

-Why is a product development plan Business Administration Business Administration It eliminates risk.
+Why is a product development plan important?
+It eliminates risk.
 Having a plan in place that accounts for all competitive research, market research, and target audience research means you'll leave no stone unturned.
 It contains success metrics.
 How do you know if your process is successful?
 Your plan sets out exactly what success looks like and how it will be measured.
 It lets you get more creative.
 With guardrails in place, you don't need to micromanage the process.
 The teams will have clear guidelines to innovate within.